mongodb/specifications/source/transactions/transactions.rst

 This method commits the currently active transaction on this session.
-Drivers MUST run a commitTransaction command with the writeConcern and, if configured, the maxTimeMS from TransactionOptions.
+Drivers MUST run a commitTransaction command with the writeConcern and, if configured, the maxCommitTimeMS from TransactionOptions.
 Drivers MUST report an error when the command fails or the command succeeds but contains a writeConcernError.
 This session is in the "transaction committed" state after this method returns — even on error.